Wenretium/CIPGAN/README.md

 📌 March 27th, 2022: Update the source link of my dataset.

-📌 April 12th, 2022: Update the formula figure and correct some typos.
+📌 April 12th, 2022: Update the model & formula figures and correct some typos.